canjs/canjs/docs/can-guides/introduction/technical.md

 });
 ```

-Checkout these tests running in [this JSBin](http://justinbmeyer.jsbin.com/xaduto/edit?html,js,output).
+Check out these tests running in [this JS&nbsp;Bin](http://justinbmeyer.jsbin.com/xaduto/edit?html,js,output).

 ### Flexible

-CanJS's architecture produces observables that stand on their
+CanJS’s architecture produces observables that stand on their
 own, useful outside of the framework.
-CanJS's observables aren't dependent on a diffing engine to identify changes.
+CanJS’s observables aren’t dependent on a diffing engine to identify changes.
 Instead, any other tool or library can be an observer or call methods
 on the observable.

-[This JSBin](http://jsbin.com/vivowu/edit?html,js,output) shows an analog clock that uses the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+[This JS Bin](http://jsbin.com/vivowu/edit?html,js,output) shows an analog clock that uses the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 The `Analog`
 clock listens to a `timer` observable and updates the position of the second, hour, and minute
 hands when the time changes.